cloudxabide/devops/README.md

 * Backup & Restore (Netbackup and TSM)
 * Operating System (Solaris, Vmware, AIX)
 * Consultant, Solutions Architect
-* Worked for Sun Microsystems and Red Hat
+* Worked for Sun Microsystems, and Red Hat

 I have created this repo to track my latest Renaissance.